RomelFatal/FullStack/README.md

 # FULLSTACK DEVELOPMENT

-This repo covers a variety of topics including the MERN stack, and new topics are added to this repo constantly:brain::smile:.
+This repo covers a variety of full stack topics including the MERN stack, new topics are added to this repo constantly:brain::smile:.
+Happy Coding!

 ## Topic List